troycomi/intermediate-vim/0_intro/README.md

 z[z,-,enter]    move window so curser is in the middle, bottom, top
 ```

-Moving between modes are also a keypress away:
+Moving between modes is also a keypress away:
 ```
 i,a,o,etc   normal  ->  insert
 v           normal  ->  visual